juhp/nix-fedora/README.md

+A nix rpm package for Fedora.

+Builds are available from <https://copr.fedorainfracloud.org/coprs/petersen/nix/>.

 Nix has two installation modes:

 # Multi-user mode

 This is recommended by upstream and more seamless.

 Just install the `nix` package and run:
 ```
 $ systemctl start nix-daemon`
 ```

 # Single-user mode

-Works in containers like toolbox.
+Works in rootless containers like toolbox.

-Install the `nix-singleuser` package and then to complete single-user setup
+Install the `nix-singleuser` package and then to complete single-user setup run:
-run:
 ```
 $ sudo chown -R $USER /nix/*
 ```